 Quite a few reptiles including the Malabar Pit Viper are seen basking on the muddy shores of the river valleys.

-Nearly hundred and fifty kinds of birds throng the region, adding beauty to this park.
-Tweeting of Grey Jungle fowl, Painted Bush Quail, Red Spurfowl, Sri Lanka Frogmouth, Great-eared Nightjar, Great Hornbill, Malabar Pied Hornbill, Malabar Crey Hornbill, White-bellied Woodpecker, Dollarbird, Malabar Trogon, Asian Fairy Bluebird.
-Blue-bearded Bee-eater, Grey-breasted Laughingthrush, Hill Myna, Mountain Imperial Pigeon, Nilgiri Wood Pigeon, Black-and-orange Flycatcher, Nilgiri Flycatcher, Malabar Whistling Thrush, Wynaad Laughingthrush, Little Spiderhunter are not rare.
-Hunting birds like Black Eagle, Crested Goshawk, Rufous-bellied Eigie, Jerdon's Baza, Mountain Hawk Eagle, Crested Serpent Eagle, Besra, Brown Wood Owl, too thrive in the Silent Valley National Park.
+Nearly 150 kinds of birds throng the region, adding beauty to this park.
+Tweeting of Grey Jungle fowl, Painted Bush Quail, Red Spurfowl, Sri Lanka Frogmouth, Great-eared Nightjar, Great Hornbill, Malabar Pied Hornbill, White-bellied Woodpecker, Dollarbird, Malabar Trogon, Asian Fairy Bluebird.
+Blue-bearded Bee-eater, Grey-breasted Laughing thrush, Hill Myna, Mountain Imperial Pigeon, Nilgiri Wood Pigeon, Black-and-orange Flycatcher, Nilgiri Flycatcher, Malabar Whistling Thrush, Wynaad Laughingthrush, Little Spiderhunter are not rare.
+Hunting birds like Black Eagle, Crested Goshawk, Rufous-bellied Eagle, Jerdon's Baza, Mountain Hawk Eagle, Crested Serpent Eagle, Besra, Brown Wood Owl too thrive in the Silent Valley National Park.